w3c/webappsec-permissions-policy/policies/loading-image-default-eager.md

 <img src="foo.jpeg">
 <img loading="eager" src="bar.jpeg">
 ```
-then the `foo.jpeg` image will load lazily but `bar.jpeg` loads immediately with the page since it is explicitly marked with
+then the `foo.jpeg` image will load lazily but `bar.jpeg` loads immediately with the page since it is explicitly marked to be loaded eagerly.
-eager loading.

 Similarly, to allow the feature for certain origins,
 ```HTTP